-Default User name: admin Default Password: admin
+Default User name: admin

+Default Password: admin

-After entering the username and password, the main screen appears as Figure 4-1-3.
+After entering the username and password, the main screen appears as shown in Figure 4-1-3.

-Figure 4-1-3: Default Main page
+Figure 4-1-3: Web Main Page

-Now, you can use the Web management interface to continue the switch management or manage the Industrial Managed Switch by Web interface.
-The Switch Menu on the left of the web page lets you access all the commands and statistics the Industrial Managed Switch provides.
+Now, you can use the Web management interface to continue the switch management or manage the Managed Switch by Web interface.
+The Switch Menu on the left of the web page lets you access all the commands and statistics the Managed Switch provides.